Zuora, Inc. (ZUO) CEO Tien Tzuo on Q3 2021 Results - Earnings Call Transcript

 Non-GAAP operating loss was breakeven in the quarter, reflecting a $7.3 million improvement over the prior year.
 This was driven by reduced spend on T&E, events and office spend as well as the one-time benefit.
 The combination of effective cost management coupled with our improving gross margins led to a breakeven non-GAAP operating profit well ahead of expectations.

 Now, let's turn to billings and cash flow.
 Calculated subscriptions billings in Q3 was $70.8 million, reflecting growth of 14% year-over-year, a dramatic improvement from the prior quarter.
 We have planned for a modest improvement to the metric after the prior quarter.
-But we managed to outperform primarily due to our up market enterprise wins.
+But we managed to outperform primarily due to our up-market enterprise wins.

 Moving to our cash flow numbers.
 Q3 cash flow was breakeven, over $5 million ahead of expectations, driven by lower costs, the one-time benefit and strong collections activities during the quarter.